downbtn/chessbot/README.md

 ## Todo

+- [ ] Command handling to load slash commands from different files
 - [ ] User registration and storage in a database (SQLite for now, migrate to a beefier SQL setup if we get a lot of users)
 - [ ] Challenge other users
 - [ ] Resignation & draw offers